-I. Blood brain barrier models
+I. Blood brain barrier (BBB) models

 II.
 Determination of the unbound fraction (fu) in the blood and in the brain parenchyma

-The unbound fraction of a compound is its active and functional concentration.
-It is the fraction that can interact with its environment and then cross biological membranes and activate pharmacological targets.
+The unbound fraction of a compound (fu) is its active and functional concentration.
+This fraction can interact with its environment and then cross biological membranes and activate pharmacological targets.

 Blood and brain unbound fractions are not correlated and can differ a lot.
 In the brain parenchyma, we have two different and complementary approaches:

-1 Determination of the unbound fraction in Human brain homogenate
+2 Determination of the unbound fraction in Human brain homogenate

-2. Determination of the unbound fraction in fresh Human brain slices
+3. Determination of the unbound fraction in fresh Human brain slices

 All these data can be combined with PBPK approaches to model the Human in vivo concentrations on the basis of Human in vitro data.